FAQs - Frequently Asked Questions

 How do you place students into groups? [up]

 We take great care in making class placements.
 Before you come to Conversa, we ask you to take an online grammar test.
 This gives us a pretty good picture of your current level.
 Once you're here, we'll interview you to get a good idea of your ability to carry on a conversation.
 These two factors weigh most heavily in how we place students in class.
-In addition to these placements, we carefully monitor class progress throughout the week to make any necessary adjustments, should they be necessary.How are courses structured? [up]
+In addition to these placements, we carefully monitor class progress throughout the week to make any necessary adjustments.How are courses structured? [up]

 At Conversa, we are skilled at blending a strong grammar-based syllabus with conversation to ensure that students make make good progress in functional Spanish language skills.
 Our instructors are experienced in developing their students' abilities by placing them in a series of situations where they can flourish and broaden their communication skills.How is class time utilized?
 What can I expect? [up]